 - Start Date:

-- 3 years or 4 years with a 1 year placement, or the Professional Pathway Scheme (combining the degree with 3 years of IT work experience)
+- Full-time: 3 years or 4 years with a one year placement, or the Professional Pathway scheme (combining the degree with 3 years of IT work experience)

-City's BSc (Hons) Computer Science with Games Technology degree will help you develop your career in an exciting and dynamic industry.
+A degree in Computer Science with Games Technology at City University London will help you develop your career in an exciting and dynamic industry.

 You will gain: